PhD Final Examination (Defense)

 Presentation: Your presentation should include:

-• background suitable to introduce the committee to the research area of interest, and the specific topic of the paper
+• Background suitable to introduce the committee to the research area of interest and the specific topic of the paper

-• an assessment of the paper, including its success in communicating its stated objectives
+• An assessment of the paper, including its success in communicating its stated objectives

-Examining Period: Questions will generally address 1) Issues related to research methods, assumptions, or interpretations of results; and 2) Knowledge in the core chemical engineering areas.
+Examining Period: Questions will generally address 1) issues related to research methods, assumptions, or interpretations of results, and 2) knowledge in the core chemical engineering areas.
 The latter questions will most likely, but not exclusively, be found in the context of your presentation when possible.